 The legal dissolution of a marriage, commonly known as divorce, requires an in-depth knowledge of a client’s family dynamics as well as an understanding of a family’s financial circumstances and other unique factors that set us all apart.
 In a great many instances, clients need the assistance of a qualified attorney to guide them through the complex legal issues presented in a divorce case.
-At Klemp & Stanton, PLLP, we pride ourselves on taking the time to understand your needs and goals – we have been providing skilled legal representation in divorce cases for more than two decades.
+At Klemp & Stanton, PLLP, we pride ourselves on taking the time to understand your needs and goals – we have been providing skilled legal representation in divorce cases for more than thirty years.
 Whether your case is appropriate for resolution through negotiation, mediation or litigation, we will be there for you.

 Basics of Minnesota Divorce